 - Soak: Muktakeshi Brinjal Seeds have to soak overnight for increasing the germination rate.

 - Germination place: You can use a tray for sowing those seeds.
 At the beginning of germination.
 But after the reaches 2-3 inches long, it is better to put it in big pots.

-- Temperature: Muktakeshi Brinjal seeds is a hard seed for that it needs sunny weather and the temperature near around 22°-30°C.
+- Temperature: Muktakeshi Brinjal seeds is a hard seed that needs sunny weather and a temperature near around 22°-30°C.